ornlneutronimaging/ImagingReso/README.md

 [6]	P. A. Kienzle, “Periodictable V1.5.0,” Journal of Open Source Software, Jan.
 2017.

+[7]	M. Ooi et al., “Neutron Resonance Imaging of a Au-In-Cd Alloy for the JSNS,” Physics Procedia, vol. 43, pp. 337–342, 2013.

-[7]	A. S. Tremsin et al., “Non-Contact Measurement of Partial Gas Pressure and Distribution of Elemental Composition Using Energy-Resolved Neutron Imaging,” AIP Advances, vol. 7, no. 1, p.
+[8]	A. S. Tremsin et al., “Non-Contact Measurement of Partial Gas Pressure and Distribution of Elemental Composition Using Energy-Resolved Neutron Imaging,” AIP Advances, vol. 7, no. 1, p.
 15315, 2017.

-[8]	Y. Zhang et al., “The Nature of Electrochemical Delithiation of Li-Mg Alloy Electrodes: Neutron Computed Tomography and Analytical Modeling of Li Diffusion and Delithiation Phenomenon,” Journal of the Electrochemical Society, vol. 164, no. 2, pp. A28–A38, 2017.
+[9]	Y. Zhang et al., “The Nature of Electrochemical Delithiation of Li-Mg Alloy Electrodes: Neutron Computed Tomography and Analytical Modeling of Li Diffusion and Delithiation Phenomenon,” Journal of the Electrochemical Society, vol. 164, no. 2, pp. A28–A38, 2017.